 6. Position spices near the cook zone

 Organizing a kitchen by activity makes it easier to navigate.
-Whether they’re stored in drawers, cupboards or hanging up on wall-mounted racks, locate herbs and spices as near to the stove and cooker top as possible so they’re readily available when cooking.
+Whether they’re stored in drawers, cupboards or hanging up on wall-mounted racks, locate herbs and spices as near to the stove and cooktop as possible so they’re readily available when cooking.

-If your kitchen layout doesn’t allow for this, consider keeping your most-used spices in a freestanding organizer or elevated carousel.
-You can move it nearer when you’re cooking for ease, then store it neatly on a shelf, in the pantry or out on the kitchen countertops.
+If your kitchen layout doesn’t allow for this, consider keeping your most-used spices in a freestanding kitchen organizer or elevated carousel.
+You can organize kitchen countertops so it can be moved it nearer when you’re cooking for ease, then store it neatly on a shelf, in the pantry or out on the kitchen countertops.

 7. Utilize awkward spaces